danieltjw/aifutures/README.md

     - Things humans can do to increase the odds of this Scenario:
         - create environment with stable attractor state for AGIs
         - improve human-AGI compatibility

 ---

-### Timelines

-- No AGI
-    - Powerful Narrow AI might be difficult to impossible to align

-- With AGI
-    - A friendly AGI is more likely to be able to align powerful Narrow AI

----